eunomia-bpf/.github/profile/README.md

 ## Hi there 👋 This is eunomia-bpf project

-eunomia lab is an organization oriented for exploring and improving the toolchains and runtimes for eBPF.
+eunomia is an organization oriented for exploring and improving the toolchains and runtimes for eBPF.

 Our projects include: